dimitarminchev/DCPA/content/116_HTML_Downloader_1.0.md

 ## Demo

-Изглед от бизнес логиката \(C\#\) в интегрираната среда за разработка Visual Studio по време на разработване на приложението:
+A view of the business logic \(C\#\) in the integrated development environment Visual Studio during the application development:

 ![](/images/42_HTML_Downloader_1.0_BL.png)

-_Фиг.
-42. Изглед от бизнес логиката на разработваното приложение_
+_Fig.
+42. View of the business logic of the application under development_

-Стартирайте приложението от менюто: **Debug &gt; Start Debugging** или като натиснете клавиш **F5**.
+Run the application from the menu: **Debug &gt; Start Debugging** or by pressing the **F5** key.

 ![](/images/43_HTML_Downloader_1.0_Run.png)

-_Фиг.43 Универслано приложение за изтегляне HTML съдържанието на кода от Интернет страница_
+_Fig.
+43. Universal application for downloading HTML content from a web page_